nehavalsange/Hands-on-L4-Word-count-using-MapReduce/README.md

-# WordCount-Using-MapReduce-Hadoop

-This repository is designed to test MapReduce jobs using a simple word count dataset.
-In this project we provide a input file and then we create a maaper and reducer logic to count the occurence of each word in the given input.
-There are sample input and Expected output for the sample input.
+## Name: Neha Valsange
+## Id: 801393828

+## Project Overview

+This project is part of Cloud Computing for Data Analysis.
+The goal is to implement a Word Count program using Hadoop MapReduce in Java and Maven, then deploy and execute it using Docker.

+The program processes a text file and counts the occurrences of each word (with length ≥ 3), outputting the results in descending order of frequency.

 ## Approach and implementation
-1. Mapper Logic: We use StringTokenizer to create tokens from the input file and loop it using while loop to map all the words in the input file with key value pairs.
-In this mapper, it will not count characters that are smaller than 3.

-2. Reducer Logic: Using the output of Mapper logic we increase a variable sum value as we encounter same words and retun them. this way we will get a list of words and the number of times it occured in the input file as output.
+1. Mapper

+- Reads each line of text.
+- Splits the line into words using whitespace and punctuation delimiters.
+- Filters out words with length less than 3.
+- Emits (word, 1) as the key-value pair.

+2. Reducer

+- Receives each unique word along with its list of occurrences.
+- Sums the counts for each word.
+- Outputs (word, total_count).

+3. Sorting

+The results are sorted in descending order of frequency using Hadoop’s output formatting.

 ## Setup and Execution